BaseMax/RunBenchmarkJs/README.md

 # RunBenchmark
-Tiny Library for benchmark the javascript code.
+Tiny Library for the benchmark of javascript code.

 ## Features